Battling culture of toughness in hockey part of challenge in preventing head injuries

 Johnson’s reluctance to testify against his attacker is, according to Stacy Lorenz, a hockey historian with the University of Alberta’s Augustana Campus, part of a culture that supported and justified violence in hockey that still persists more than a century later.

-“We are suggesting that the behaviors and approach of hockey over 100 years ago taught people how to respond to injury, with the same expectations today as there were then.”
+“We are suggesting that the behaviours and approach of hockey over 100 years ago taught people how to respond to injury, with the same expectations today as there were then.”

 “Although injuries in sport continue to be treated mainly as a scientific, medical, or technological problem, we argue that a sociological and historical approach would help us understand current issues around health and injury, especially concussions,” he said.